 The physical education (PE) programme at Britannica International School is based on the English National Curriculum.
-Our PE classes are fun, active and have an emphasis on participation.
+Our PE classes are fun and active, with emphasis on participation.

 The skills acquired in PE will improve your child’s physical fitness, strength, agility, balance and coordination while they participate in sports such as football, basketball, netball, tennis, athletics, badminton, swimming, gymnastics, hockey, volleyball, rounders and rugby.
 This gives students the lifelong skills they will need for an active and healthy life and to pursue sports that interest them if they wish.
 PE is built into the school timetable for all year groups from Pre-Nursery all the way up to Year 13.

 Fortunate to be in Shanghai, the school ensures that it makes the most of both local facilities, venues, places of interest to visit as well as those further afield across China and Asia.
 As part of a larger worldwide group of Orbital schools, there is also the opportunity for collaboration with these, through trips and visits, making us a truly global school.

 The Duke of Edinburgh's International Award